An iterative method based FLC-SLM system design for forming multiple complex structures simultaneously in 3D volume with tissue: Introduction

-Further improvements in the realm of genetic algorithm were done by introducing micro-genetic algorithm \cite{45}, genetic algorithm with signal-to-background ratio (SBR) discriminant \cite{47}, genetic algorithm with interleaved segment correction \cite{50} and four-element division GA \cite{57}.
-Other algorithms such as simulated annealing \cite{51}, particle swarm optimization (PSO) \cite{55,54}, gradient-assisted focusing \cite{Zhao:21} and neural networks \cite{59} have also been introduced recently.
-Furthermore, neural network was combined with GA by Luo \textit{et al.} in 2020 \cite{GeneNN}.
-However, all of the above algorithms were demonstrated using either a nematic liquid crystal SLM (NLC-SLM) or a digital micro-mirror device (DMD), and the realm of binary phase modulation with ferroelectric liquid crystal SLM (FLC-SLM) is still unexplored with well-suited evolution based algorithms.
-Despite the introduction of different types of algorithms, essential advanced hardware such as fast camera, high resolution phase-only SLM (NLC-SLM), or fast switching amplitude modulator (DMD) are still out of reach to most of the research groups due to lack of cost-effectiveness of these instruments.
+However, all of the above algorithms were demonstrated using either a nematic liquid crystal SLM (NLC-SLM) or a digital micro-mirror device (DMD), and the realm of iterative binary phase modulation with ferroelectric liquid crystal SLM (FLC-SLM) is still unexplored with well-suited evolution based algorithms.
+Despite the introduction of different types of algorithms, essential advanced hardware such as a fast camera, high resolution phase-only SLM (NLC-SLM), or fast switching amplitude modulator (DMD) are still out of reach to most of the research groups due to lack of cost-effectiveness of these instruments.